martind1079/Planets/README.txt

 # Planets

-Planets is a demo app utilising caching and remote strategies to display data about some poular planets.
+Planets is a demo app utilising caching and remote strategies to display data about some popular planets.

 ## Installation